Knowledge Level: Intermediate

 If you are a gym member, runner, team or racket sports players, you might have signed up for a cycling challenge but are unsure how to train for it.
 It might seem daunting but, with your existing fitness base and some hard work, it is an attainable goal.

-Constructed by the same experts as all of the British Cycling Training Plans, the Seven Week Panic Plan is a structured and progressive schedule that will deliver you to the start line of a 100 km sportive or Charity Challenge Ride cycling fit in seven weeks.
+Constructed by the same experts as all of the British Cycling training plans, the 6-week panic plan is a structured and progressive schedule that will deliver you to the start line of a 100 km sportive or charity challenge ride cycling fit in six weeks.

-It is not a shortcut plan that promises fast results in quick time with minimal effort.
-It requires a certain existing fitness level and a commitment to consistent training for the entire seven weeks.
+It is not a shortcut plan that promises fast results in quick time with minimal effort though.
+It requires a certain existing fitness level and a commitment to consistent training for the entire six weeks.

 How much training is involved?